toolleeo/cli-apps/README.md

 * [Nextcloud share URL downloader](https://github.com/aertslab/nextcloud_share_url_downloader) - Download files from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.
 * [OnionShare](https://github.com/onionshare/onionshare) - "An open source tool that lets you securely and anonymously share a file of any size."
 * [pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices.
+* [pbproxy](https://github.com/nikvdp/pbproxy) - Send your clipboard anywhere you can ssh to.
 * [portal](https://github.com/SpatiumPortae/portal) - A quick and easy command-line file transfer utility from any computer to another.
 * [qr-filetransfer](https://github.com/sdushantha/qr-filetransfer) - Transfer files over WiFi between your computer and your smartphone from the terminal.
 * [qrcp](https://github.com/claudiodangelis/qrcp) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.